A fine mix of light walking and serious cultural insight. Enjoy the very best that Western Provence has to offer compacted into three glorious days.”

 - Emergency telephone help-line service with native-English speaking local backup.

-arrival taxi transfer [approx. 70 Euros from Avignon] and departure bus/taxi to Nimes or Avignon – please ask for details.
+Arrival taxi transfer [approx. 100 Euros from Avignon, excl.
+Sundays] and departure bus/taxi to Nimes or Avignon – please ask for details.

 - Excellent levels of character and comfort, with outdoor swimming pools.